moritzfl/IncrementalAnalysesEvaluationResultEvaluators/Readme.md

 java -jar QualityEvaluator.jar -variability "/path/to/rootfolder_of_kernelhaven_execution"
 ```

-In order to write the evaluation result to your filesystem, use ``> quality.log`` on unix systems:
+In order to write the evaluation result to your filesystem, use ``> quality.log`` on Unix systems:

 ```
 java -jar QualityEvaluator.jar "/path/to/rootfolder_of_kernelhaven_execution" > quality.log